heaena/Staining-Quantification/README.md

           Path of the predefined runtime image to install (absolute path or relative to the current directory) Option is required when creating a runtime package.

-Platform dependent options for creating the application package:

 ```